-Benefits are going down due to welfare reform, where an estimated 45,000 working age benefit households may lose about £129 million a year in Newcastle.
-However, billions of pounds of benefits are still unclaimed each year nationally.
+Benefits have gone down due to welfare reform, where an estimated 45,000 working age benefit households may lose about £105 million a year in Newcastle.
+However, billions of pounds of benefits are still unclaimed each year nationally (DWP figures).

-The benefits system can be confusing and problems with benefits can lead to missed payments and increased debt.
-Because of this, it is important that our residents know who they can talk to who can provide the right information and advice about benefits at the right time.
-As the cost of living is increasing, it is especially important that we support our residents to understand their entitlement and to claim the benefits that could improve their quality of life.
+Benefits can be confusing, leading to problems and increased debt.
+So, it is important that our residents know where they can get trusted information from and who can provide benefits advice at the right time.
+As the cost of living is increasing, it is important that we support our residents to understand their entitlement and to claim the benefits that could improve their quality of life.